What Is Per Diem, and How Is It Taxed?

 Do Employers Report Per Diem to the IRS?

-And you can write off some of those per diem expenses to reduce your taxes:
+As you know, you can write off some of those per diem expenses to reduce your taxes.
+Some more detailed examples include:

 How Much Per Diem Should You Pay Your Employees?